 - Repeat the process with the unused solution.

-- Swab the connector with cotton alcohol swabs and attach it back to the urine bag tubing.
+- Swab the connector with cotton alcohol swabs and attach back to the urine bag tubing.

-- Do away with the disposable items and wash the remaining supplies.
+- Discard the disposable items and wash the remaining supplies.

 - Thoroughly wash your hands.